seligmar/memory-game-redux/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-This project uses bcrypt with a username and one-way hashed encryption using bcrypt

-You may need to manually activate gem 'rack-cors' gem 'bcrypt', '~> 3.1.7' and then run bundle install again.

-rails s -p 3001 (or whichever port)

-To prevent the need for 'prop drilling' and other challenges related to state, this app uses Redux; for an example of a similar project using regulr React please see an alternative framework I created here: https://github.com/seligmar/Campaign-2020

 # Prerequisites

 What things you need to install the software and how to install them